 Many people do not want their horse to carry a bit at all.
 That’s a personal choice.
-But, it’s wise to consider that in spite of our best intentions to keep our horses forever, dire circumstances may mean you may have to part with them, and they’ll appeal to a wider number of people, and have a better chance at good homes if they are able to go in both a bitted and bitless bridle.
-So, some bit training is a good idea, even if you personally do not want to use one.
+But, it’s wise to consider that in spite of your best intentions to keep your horse forever, dire circumstances may mean you may have to part with it.
+A horse will appeal to a wider number of people and have a better chance at a good home if it is able to go in both a bitted and bitless bridle.
+Therefor, some bit training is a good idea, even if you personally do not want to use one.

 How to Choose the Right Bit

 When you are choosing a bit to start a young horse there are a few things to consider.
 A young horse will chew and champ on the bit, and perhaps at first rub its head to get rid of this new and annoying thing in its mouth.
 You'll want to choose a bit that is both as safe as possible and comfortable.

 Logically, a simple snaffle is the best choice.
 Leave any type of curb to more advanced training.
 The first choice will probably be a jointed snaffle bit with smallish rings that would be unlikely to catch on anything if the horse does try to rub its face.
 You'll also want to avoid spoon or full-cheeked snaffles for the same reason.
 An eggbutt snaffle with small rings would be a good choice although you might also choose a loose ring snaffle.